Air-independent propulsion: Fuel cells

 The AIP implemented on the of the Spanish Navy is based on a bioethanol-processor (provided by Hynergreen from Abengoa) consisting of a reaction chamber and several intermediate Coprox reactors, that transform the BioEtOH into high purity hydrogen.
 The output feeds a series of fuel cells from Collins Aerospace (which also supplied fuel cells for the Space Shuttle).
 The reformer is fed with bioethanol as fuel, and oxygen (stored as a liquid in a high pressure cryogenic tank), generating hydrogen as a sub-product.
 The produced hydrogen and more oxygen is fed to the fuel cells.

 China has been researching fuel cell engines for AIP submarines.
 The Dalian Institute of Chemical Physics reportedly developed 100 kW and 1 MW fuel cell engines.

-The Naval Materials Research Laboratory of Indian Defence Research and Development Organisation in collaboration with Larsen & Toubro and Thermax has developed a 270 kilowatt phosphoric acid fuel cell (PAFC) to power the s, which are based on the design.
-All six Kalvari-class submarines will be retrofitted with AIP during their first upgrade.
+The Naval Materials Research Laboratory of the Indian Defence Research and Development Organisation in collaboration with Larsen & Toubro and Thermax has developed a 270 kilowatt phosphoric acid fuel cell (PAFC) to power the s, which are based on the design.
+All six Kalvari-class submarines will be retrofitted with AIP during their first refit.
 It produces electricity by reacting with hydrogen generated from sodium borohydride and stored oxygen with phosphoric acid acting as an electrolyte.

 The Portuguese Navy s are also equipped with fuel cells.